 - Submission and Quote Life Cycle APIs

 - Policy Life Cycle APIs

 - Discrete Services APIs

-Download your microservices architecture eBook to learn how to future-proof your insurance organizations' software.
+Download your microservices architecture eBook (pictured on the left) to learn how to future-proof your insurance organizations' software.

 Another area of inefficiency in insurance policy administration is with ISO circular updates and analysis.
 With the use of microservice architecture and innovative vendors, carriers have eliminated this problem.
 Carriers can immediately adopt new changes using ISO updates, which are available within 24 hours of the newest ISO ERC version releases.